Does vitamin C keep you healthy?

 29 studies, involving more than 11,000 children and adults, tested whether the regular use of supplements containing at least 200 mg of Vitamin C prevented colds.
 Most of the studies tested a dose of 1,000 or more milligrams of vitamin C per day.
 Some of the participants took the vitamin C over a period of several years.

 The studies showed that it wasn't possible to prevent colds by taking vitamin C every day over a longer period of time.
 But doing so did shorten the amount of time that people were ill by about 10 percent.
-In other words, a cold that would have lasted ten days was over in nine.
-The cold symptoms were also a bit milder in people who always took vitamin C. It didn’t shorten the length of colds in men and women who started taking it only after they became ill.
+In other words, a cold that would have lasted ten days was over in nine days.
+The cold symptoms were also a bit milder in people who always took vitamin C. These results have now been confirmed by other researchers as well, especially regarding use in children.
+It didn’t shorten the length of colds in men and women who started taking it only after they became ill.

 Domke A, Großklaus R, Niemann B, Przyrembel H, Richter K, Schmidt E et al (Ed).
 Verwendung von Vitaminen in Lebensmitteln - Toxikologische und ernährungsphysiologische Aspekte.
 Berlin: Bundesinstitut für Risikobewertung (BfR); 2004.